Siege of Beirut: Israeli attacks on Palestinian leaders

 For seven weeks, Israel attacked the city by sea, air, and land, cutting off food and water supplies, disconnecting the electricity, and securing the airport and some southern suburbs, but for the most part coming no closer to their goals.
 As with most sieges, thousands of civilians in the city were killed alongside PLO guerrillas.
 Israel was roundly accused of indiscriminately shelling the city in addition to the other measures taken to weaken the PLO.
 By the end of the first week of July 500 buildings had been destroyed by Israeli shells and bombs.

 On 14 July, Sharon and chief of staff Rafael Eitan obtained Prime Minister Begin's support for a large scale operation to conquer West Beirut in order to achieve the eviction of the PLO.
 But the plan was rejected on 16 July by the full Israeli cabinet, out of concern for heavy loss of life.
 Some parties threatened to leave the ruling coalition if the plan was adopted.

 At the end of July, with negotiations still deadlocked and a 27 day lull in fighting, the IDF intensified its attacks.
 Mossad, using their Phalangist contacts, sent Arab agents into Beirut with car bombs in order to terrorize the Palestinians into submission and the Lebanese to increase pressure for their departure.
 Dozens of people were killed in these bombings.
 Some of the Israeli agents were caught and ultimately confessed.

 The Israeli Air Force intensified missions specifically designed to assassinate Palestinian leaders – Yassir Arafat, Abu Jihad and Salah Khalaf (Abu Iyad).
 The Israelis were assisted by agents with transmitters on the ground.
 Although a number of apartment houses were destroyed with hundreds of Palestinians and Lebanese killed or wounded, the leaders managed to evade bombings.

 American-brokered peace agreement

-On 10 August, when American envoy Philip Habib submitted a draft agreement to Israel, Sharon, probably impatient with what he regarded as American meddling, ordered a saturation bombing of Beirut, during which at least 300 people were killed.
+On 10 August, when American envoy Philip Habib submitted a draft agreement to Israel, Sharon, probably impatient with what he regarded as American meddling, ordered a carpet bombing of Beirut, during which at least 300 people were killed.
 That bombing was followed by a protest to the Israeli government by President Ronald Reagan.
 Within 20 minutes of a phone call between Reagan and Begin, in which the former said the bombings were going too far and needed to stop, Begin ordered the bombings stopped.
 On 12 August, the Israeli cabinet stripped Ariel Sharon of most of his powers; he was not allowed to order the use of air force, armored force and artillery without agreement of the cabinet or prime minister.